omab/python-social-auth/MIGRATING_TO_SOCIAL.md

 file, `social-auth-core`, this aims to ease the transition to the new structure.

-But that won't solve everybody situation, people using the different frameworks also need to define their corresponding requirement.
+But that won't solve everybody situation, people using the different frameworks also need to define their corresponding requirement, or use one of the defined `extras` in the `setup.py` file.

 ## Django